Amal-David/whatsapp-llm/README.md

 # whatsapp-llm

-This project is a WhatsApp chat parser.
-It processes your WhatsApp chat data, redacts sensitive information, and converts it into a CSV file and jsonl.
+This project processes your WhatsApp chat data, redacts sensitive information, and converts it into a CSV file and jsonl.
 This jsonl file can be used to directly finetune any OSS model for instruction following tasks.

 Sensitive information such as phone numbers, credit card numbers, OTP are redacted using a predefined regex pattern.
 Non-ASCII characters, except those in the Tamil language, are also removed.